Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Simulation Results

-Firstly, as the receiver \ac{snr} rises, the \acp{nmse} of all estimators decrease rapidly, which implies the gradually higher estimation accuracy of all schemes.
+Firstly, as the receiver \ac{snr} rises, the \acp{nmse} of all estimators decrease rapidly.
 Particularly, one can find that the proposed S-BAR achieves the highest estimation accuracy for both SSC channels and QuaDRiGa channels.
-In most cases, the \ac{nmse} for S-BAR is of 5 dB lower than those for the other benchmark schemes.
 The reason is that, the existing methods do not utilize the prior knowledge of \ac{fas} channels for estimation.
-For FAS-OMP and FAS-ML reconstructors, the measured ports are randomly selected, which means that the information provided by the measured channels may not be sufficient to capture all patterns of $\bf h$.
-In the QuaDRiGa channel case, these two estimators also suffer from the performance loss caused by the mismatched channel model.
-For SeLMMSE, although channel correlation is partially exploited, the unmeasured channels are directly obtained by zero-order interpolation.
+For FAS-OMP and FAS-ML reconstructors, the measured ports are randomly selected, which means that the information provided by the measured channels may not capture all patterns of $\bf h$.
+For SeLMMSE, although channel correlation is partially exploited, the unmeasured channels are obtained by zero-order interpolation.
 From the statistical perspective, the potential estimation errors of the unmeasured channels are not considered by SeLMMSE.
-In contrast, by building an experiential kernel, the proposed S-BAR has incorporated the effect of prior information into its estimator, which naturally considers the potential estimation errors of all channels.
-Through kernel-based port selection and regression, S-BAR can eliminate the uncertainty of massive channels simultaneously, even only with a small number of pilots.
+In contrast, the proposed S-BAR has incorporated the effect of prior information into its estimator, which can reduce the potential estimation errors of all channels simultaneously.
 Besides, S-BAR does not assume a specific channel model, which implies that it is not influenced by the model mismatch as the FAS-OMP and FAS-ML reconstructors.

 Secondly, we observe that the S-BAR enabled by the exponential kernel ${\bm \Sigma}_{\rm exp}$ and Bessel kernel ${\bm \Sigma}_{\rm bes}$ can achieve similar performance as the covariance kernel ${\bm \Sigma}_{\rm cov}$.
 In particular, the curves of the two S-BAR schemes are almost coincident in the SSC channel case.
 Recall that ${\bm \Sigma}_{\rm exp}$ and ${\bm \Sigma}_{\rm bes}$ are generated by experiential parameters, while ${\bm \Sigma}_{\rm cov}$ is trained from real channel data.
 This observation indicates that, even if the real channel covariance ${\bm \Sigma}_{\rm cov}$ is totally unknown, the experiential kernel ${\bm \Sigma}_{\rm exp}$ and ${\bm \Sigma}_{\rm bes}$ can still enable S-BAR to achieve considerable performance.
 In other words, to estimate channels accurately, the proposed S-BAR only needs the ``virtual'' prior knowledge provided by carefully selected experiential kernels, while the ``real'' channel covariance is actually not necessary.